It doesn’t take twelve years to educate a child.

 It was.
 By the end of the 1600s, colonists had already established colleges, two of which are now Ivy League universities (Harvard and College of William and Mary).
 In 1701, Yale was established.
 It’s important to note that early university students attended these schools as young teenagers, somewhere around the age of 12-14.
 “Students were expected to arrive at Harvard well-versed in Latin grammar and, once enrolled, followed a prescribed course of studies in Latin, Greek and Hebrew; the examination of classical languages through histories and drama providing the base for scholarly pursuits.
 Other disciplines included Rhetoric and Logic, Ethics and Politics, Arithmetic and Geometry, and later, Algebra, Astronomy, Physics, Metaphysics and Theology (although Harvard College never functioned strictly as a divinity school).”
 (Source)

 As a new century dawned in the American colonies, the New England Primer continued to be the primary textbook for American children.
-In fact, the most common reproduction available today is the 1777 edition.
+In fact, as we follow along the history of education timeline, the most common reproduction available today is the 1777 edition.
 Education continued very much as it had in the 1600s, beginning with the New England Primer, and continuing with “readers” that educated children in writing, spelling, vocabulary, history, science, and Bible.